Quasi-Exactly Solvable Scattering Problems, Exactness of the Born Approximation, and Broadband Unidirectional Invisibility in Two Dimensions: Appendix C: Construction of potentials displaying broadband unidirectional invisibility

-The generalization of our results to three dimensions does not pose any major difficulty.
-In particular, one can pursue the above-mentioned idea of partial inverse scattering in three dimensions.
-The progress in this direction can have interesting applications in acoustics. --- We are indebted to the Turkish Academy of Sciences (T\"UBA) for providing the financial support for FL's visit to Ko\c{c} University during which we have carried out a major part of the work reported here.
+We are indebted to the Turkish Academy of Sciences (T\"UBA) for providing the financial support for FL's visit to Ko\c{c} University during which we have carried out a major part of the work reported here.
+AM has been supported by T\"UBA's principal membership grant.

 \ed